jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 * LiPo battery is puffy
 * Oops, a wire came loose or I damaged ___
 * Tablet has lost connection to phone, but RC still works (phone may have crashed, WiFi signal too weak)
+* Tablet is connected but boat won't start any waypoints (RC override is probably on)
 * The tablet app map and waypoints don't match where the boat actually is
 * The tablet app map doesn't show any water (too small)
 * The tablet app map doesn't load (forgot to cache it)
+* Blueblox data does not appear in WAIS/web app (bluebox may not have GPS fix or SIM card connection)
+* Cooling pump makes gurgling noises (air in the system, coolant may have leaked)
+* attached a new type of sensor, don't see it on the tablet, but old types show up on tablet (probably need to update software to handle that type of sensor)